No charges for man who crashed drone on White House lawn

 Shawn Usman, who works for the National Geospatial-Intelligence Agency, was piloting the borrowed drone in downtown Washington early on Jan.
 26 when he lost control of it.
-Prosecutors said that Usman, who had borrowed the drone from a friend, tried to regain control of the aircraft while it was flying westward and climbed to about 100 feet at about 3 a.m.
+Prosecutors said that Usman, who had borrowed the drone from a friend, tried to regain control of the aircraft while it was flying westward and climbed to about 100 feet (30 meters) at about 3 a.m.

 Prosecutors said Usman knew the drone’s battery was nearing the end of its charge and decided to go bed, assuming that it would crash somewhere along the National Mall.

 The drone was later found on the White House lawn, and a forensic analysis concluded that the operator had not been in control of it when it crashed.
 Usman told the Secret Service he was the aircraft’s operator after hearing news of the crash.

 Federal prosecutors say the Federal Aviation Administration is now reviewing the case.
 The airspace over much of Washington, including the White House, is off limits to aircraft, including commercially available drones.

 The drone crash came at a difficult time for the Secret Service, an agency battling questions about its ability to protect the president in the wake of a series of security breaches last year.
 The incident has also sped up efforts by the Secret Service and researchers at the Homeland Security Department to find ways to keep drones out of secure areas.

 About a month after Usman’s late-night flight, the agency announced plans to test drones over Washington in the coming weeks.